Bahía Blanca: Shopping

-Two shopping centres are located at the outskirts of the city and many shops in the centre itself are quite active and offer a variety of first line goods and products.
+The city has two shopping centres on the outskirts and many shops downtown that are quite active and offer a variety of high-end goods and products.
 On weekends, mainly on Saturday there is a craftsmanship fair in the street at Plaza Rivadavia, the main square, where all kinds of handmade goods are available.
 There is also a variety of megastores, some of them locally and regionally developed competing with branches of international companies.
 Most of them are open even on Sundays, although this is now under review and local unions have lobbied for businesses and shops to close on Sundays.

 Entertainment

 Cinemas, discos, a variety of restaurants and pubs are available, many of them overnight.
 Frequent pieces of theatre, ballet and concerts are offered.

 Bahía Blanca has also two zoos: a municipal one, with a variety of species and permanent veterinarians and personnel looking after the animals, and a private one in the outskirts of the town.